Skip to content

 • Height

-• Video Recording Options set of options for Microsoft.TestPlatform video recorder.
+• Video Recording Options - a set of options for the Microsoft.TestPlatform video recorder.

-• Publish RapiseLauncher Log when enabled, RapiseLauncher log is attached to pipeline build log.
+• Publish RapiseLauncher Log - when enabled, the RapiseLauncher log is attached to the pipeline build log.

 Log

-• GITROOT is only needed when your tests are stored in GIT and you check them out earlier in the pipeline or even before launching the pipeline.
+• GITROOT is only needed if your tests are stored in Git and you check them out earlier in the pipeline or even before launching the pipeline.

 vstest_rl_pipeline_create_10_ext_adv_obj.png

-Finally press Add.
-The task should show up in the steps: section of the yaml description:
+Finally, press Add.
+The task should appear in the steps: section of the YAML description:

 vstest_rl_pipeline_create_11_ext_yaml.png

-You may then tweak its configuration directly using the text editor.
+You can then tweak its configuration directly using the text editor.

 trigger: